LibreSolar/esp32-edge-firmware/README.md

 ### Build the Webapp

-To be able to build the data-manager-firmware you need to build the webapp first.
+To be able to build the esp32-edge-firmware you need to build the webapp first.
 To do so, go into the webapp folder

 ```
-    cd data-manager-firmware/webapp
+    cd esp32-edge-firmware/webapp
 ```
 and run